ocean flows colored with sea surface temperature data

 The currents in the ocean have changed dramatically over 200 million years as the continents have realigned and the seafloor has widened.
 Though the Atlantic Ocean is roughly 180 million years old, the Gulf Stream has existed for only 2.5 million years.
 That is when tectonic movements brought the Cocos, Panama, North Andes, South American, and North American plates close enough to create the Isthmus of Panama, linking a peninsula of southern Central America with South America.

 Today, the Gulf Stream is a current of warm water, sometimes 15-20°F warmer than the adjacent water, flowing north from Cape Hatteras.
 The water is heated originally as it moves westward from Africa in the North Equatorial Current, before splitting.
-Some warm water flows back east in the North Equatorial Counter Current, and some continues westward with the Caribbean Current into the Gulf of Mexico.
+Some warm water flows back east in the North Equatorial Counter Current.
+Other water continues westward with the Caribbean Current into the Gulf of Mexico.

 Source: Kurzgesagt – In a Nutshell, The Gulf Stream Explained

 The Caribbean Current evolves into the Loop Current and then the Florida Current, which flows north along the East Coast.
 Near Cape Hatteras at latitude 32°N, the Florida Current is deflected offshore by a topographic irregularity in the seafloor known as the Charleston Bump.
-The character of the current changes, with less eddy variability, and north of Cape Hatteras the warm water flow is called the Gulf Stream.
+The character of the current changes, with less eddy variability.
+North of Cape Hatteras the warm water flow is called the Gulf Stream.

 the west-flowing North Equatorial Current brings warm water to the Caribbean, and the Florida Current/Gulf Stream flow north from Cuba